jiml-mlai-bootcamp-ucberkeley/Practical-Application-Assignment_11_1/README.md

 #####  best R2: 0.12
 #####  worst Mean squared error: 149,420,617.16
 #####  worst Mean absolute error: 9,153.10
+#### The R2=0.12 indicates a good fit with the observed data compared with the other R2 scores.

 ### Insights
 ##### The only insights I can think of is to reference the experts.